AlaTomKing/pixomato/README.md

 - Xbox
 - PlayStation

 But then I have to really optimize the web browser.
-I'm not really sure if some web browsers supports flexbox.
+I'm not really sure if some web browsers supports Flexbox.

 ## Help
 Try really hard to break my website and when you manage to break my website, please report it in the [issues](https://github.com/AlaTomKing/pixomato/issues).